birkholz/dashboard/README.md

 Dashboard
 =========

-A simple dashboard for Bixly/Xepler employees
+A simple dashboard for Bixly/Xepler employees.

 To bypass cross-server restrictions, open chrome with --disable-web-security flag